cap-js/cds-intellij/FEATURES.md

 Known issues/open points:

-- Maintain translation quickfix works in principle, but properties file is not saved and thus LSP won't get updated and still suggests quickfix
+- Maintain Translation quickfix works in principle, but properties file is not saved and thus LSP won't get updated and still suggests quickfix
+- Range Formatting not correctly treating first line of selection
+- Document Highlights not shown reliably

 ### Examples